shazz/shazz.github.io/content/blog/antiviruses/vkiller/vkiller.md

 #### Instructions:

-To test a floppy disk with Boot Protector, follow these steps:
+To test a floppy disk with Vkiller, follow these steps:

 * Insert the test floppy into drive A:
 * Click on the floppy disk image labeled Drive A below